 This section is an invitation to discover women, sometimes unknown to many, who nonetheless played a key role in a number of local communities and/or in specific fields, such as music or community action.
 These bold, dedicated, and determined women worked or are still working to help the poor and disadvantaged and to improve our society.

-This section, which will be progressively updated and enhanced, presents various Sisters by means of varied forms: portrait, obituary and video clip.
+This section, which will be progressively updated and enhanced, presents various Sisters and Affiliates by means of varied forms: portrait, obituary and video clip.
 We wish you interesting discoveries!